The Seyfert AGN RX J0136.9-3510 and the Spectral State of Super Eddington Accretion Flows: Broad band SED Analysis and Eddington Ratio

 Figure~\ref{SED} shows the rebinned data (black), with the optical flux corrected for their best fit normalisation of $\sim 0.92\times$ that of the XMM-Newton UV and X-ray spectra, and all datapoints are corrected for absorption/reddening.
 This model is a good description of the overall shape of the optical/UV/X-ray spectrum and gives a bolometric (0.001-100 keV) flux of $1.1{\times}10^{-10}$erg cm$^{-2}$s$^{-1}$, corresponding to a bolometric luminosity of $2.7{\times}10^{46}$erg s$^{-1}$.

 Using our own fitting value for the FWHM, from which the resultant black hole mass is $7.85{\times}10^{7}M_{\sun}$, the Eddington ratio for RX J0136.9-3510 is as high as $\sim 2.7$!
 Moreover, if we adopt the lower estimated black hole mass which is $1.3{\times}10^{7}M_{\sun}$, then the normalization of {\tt diskpn} is 80, and the resultant disk temperature rises to 31~eV.
 The UV region is then dominated by disk emission, though the Comptonisation still is required to model the soft X-ray excess.
 This gives a bolometric flux of $8.8\times 10^{-11}$~ergs s$^{-1}$ cm$^{-2}$, giving an even higher Eddington ratio of 13.2!
 This is the highest known Eddington ratio for an AGN (\citealt{Vasudevan09}; \citealt{Shen08}).
-These two best fit models basing on different black hole masses set a range for the Eddington ratio of RX J0136.9-3510, making it a AGN with super Eddington accretion flow.
+Thus modelling the spectral energy distribution with the two extreme mass estimates gives a range for the Eddington ratio of RX J0136.9-3510 of 2.7-13.2.
+Even without models, simply integrating the observed spectrum using a straight line to connect the UV and soft X-ray data gives an Eddington ratio of $\sim 1$ for the highest black hole mass, making this a robustly super-Eddington source.